iamanushil/todo-app/README.md

 	* In package.json add this:
 		> "start": "ng serve --proxy-config proxy.config.json"
 * To use bootstrap and jquery add that in angular.json, remember don't add **../**
+* There are two components Todo and Subtask.